merlinsaw/msaw-portfiolio/README.md

 - Function definition and JSON schema creation
 - Autonomous decision-making for tool selection
 - Integration with external APIs and systems
-- Use cases: conversational agents, data extraction, API interaction, knowledge retrieval
+- Use cases: conversational agents, data extraction, API interaction, knowledge retrieval, Computer use

 ## Tools and Platforms